momentohq/public-dev-docs/docs/develop/sdks-integrations/redis-client-compatibility.md

 </tr>
 </table>

-For more in-depth information on the Redis compatibility client, with example code, please see the [Momento Node.js Redis compatibility client](https://github.com/momentohq/momento-node-redis-client#momento-nodejs-redis-client).
+For more in-depth information, with example code, please see the [Momento Node.js Redis compatibility client on GitHub](https://github.com/momentohq/momento-node-redis-client#momento-nodejs-redis-client).
   </TabItem>
 </Tabs>